Monitors - New UI

 ---|---|

 Usage of any datastore on an ESXi host has passed | Specify the threshold that needs to be passed for an alert to be triggered (%).
 You can only use integers.
 NOTE ESXi Data Store monitor will only show the datastore that is closest to the threshold set within the monitor.
-Refer to Real-Time Monitoring Status in the legacy UI and Monitors in the New UI. |
+Refer to the Monitors card on the Device summary page. |

 For a period of (minutes) | Specify for how long the datastore needs to be in this state before an alert is raised (0-60 minutes). |